nyior/django-rest-paystack/README.md

 ```

 ### Paying for an order
-While checkout process could be handled in different ways with Paystack, the general flow is this:
+While the checkout process could be handled in different ways with Paystack, the general flow is this:
 * Payment is initialized from the frontend.
 Initializing a payment entails collecting the user details(email, name), and total amount and sending it to Paystack.
 * A response is then returned to the frontend.
 The response usually contains useful data like the _access code_, and the _redirect url_.
 * The frontend then charges the user's card